abhirajjsingh/EEG-Analysis-During-Mental-Arithmetic-Tasks/README.md

 ## Dataset

-The dataset used in this project is the Mental Arithmetic Tasks Dataset from PhysioNet.
+The dataset used in this project is the Mental Arithmetic Tasks Dataset from PhysioNet[https://physionet.org/content/eegmat/1.0.0/].

 ## Prerequisites